 - c.
 A communication within the scope of subsection (10)(b) shall not be considered as one that "expressly advocates" merely because it presents information about the voting record or position on a campaign issue of three or more candidates, so long as it is not made in coordination with a candidate, political party, agent of the candidate or party, or a person who is coordinating with a candidate or candidate's agent. - 12.
 "Extension of credit" means the delivery of goods or services or the promise to deliver goods or services to a candidate in exchange for a promise from the candidate to pay for such goods or services at a later date. - 13.
-"Family member" means parent, grandparent, spouse, child, or sibling of the candidate or a parent or spouse of any of those persons. - 14.
+"Family member" means parent, grandparent, aunt, uncle, child or sibling of the candidate or the candidate's spouse, including the spouse of any of the listed family members, regardless of whether the relation is established by marriage or adoption. - 14.
 "Fair market value" means the amount at which property would change hands between a willing buyer and a willing seller, neither being under any compulsion to buy or sell and both having reasonable knowledge of the relevant facts. - 15.
 "Fixed Asset" means tangible property usable in a capacity that will benefit the candidate for a period of more than one year from the date of acquisition. - 16.
 "Fund" means the Citizens Clean Elections Fund established pursuant to A.R.S. §16-949(D). - 17.
 "Future campaign account" means a campaign account that is used solely for campaign election purposes in an election that does not include the present or prior primary or general elections. - 18.
 "Independent candidate" means a candidate who is registered as an independent or with no party preference or who is registered with a political party that is not eligible for recognition on the ballot. - 19.
-"Legislative candidate" means:A natural person seeking the office of state senator or state representative. - 20.
+"Legislative candidate" means: A natural person seeking the office of state senator or state representative. - 20.
 "Officeholder" means a person who has been elected to a statewide office or the legislature in the most recent election, as certified by the Secretary of State, or who is appointed to or otherwise fills a vacancy in such office. - 21.
 "Person," unless stated otherwise, or having context requiring otherwise, means: A corporation, company, partnership, firm, association or society, as well as a natural person. - 22.
 "Prior campaign account" means a campaign account used solely for campaign election purposes in a prior election. - 23.
 "Public funds" includes all funds deposited into the Citizens Clean Elections Fund and all funds disbursed by the Commission to a participating candidate. - 24.
 "Solicitor" means a person who is eligible to be registered to vote in this state and seeks qualifying contributions from qualified electors of this state. - 25.
 "Unopposed" means: